pyOpenSci/handbook/community/events/sprints.md

 #### Help-Wanted Board

-The pyOpenSci [**Help-Wanted project board**](https://github.com/orgs/pyOpenSci/projects/3) is a organization level GitHub project board that provides a central place where contributors can find tasks that pyOpenSci needs help with.
+The pyOpenSci [**Help-Wanted project board**](https://github.com/orgs/pyOpenSci/projects/3) is an organization-level GitHub project board that provides a central place where contributors can find tasks that pyOpenSci needs help with.
 We have two automated workflows setup for the help-wanted project board: